Touga. <- Previous • Next -> Yuuko.

 Utena and Anthy are complementary in the sense that they are opposite in nearly all character traits.
 They fit together into one whole, and together stand for all women.
 It starts with their fundamentals: Utena is an overpowered storybook hero with stereotypical anime hero qualities: She is earnest, steadfast, strong, naive, and none too smart.
 Her personality is unrealistic and simplified, while Anthy’s is realistic and complex.

-Even with a simplified personality, she’s a complicated person.
+Even with a simplified personality, Utena is complicated.
 It’s just that Anthy is on another level.

 Utena harms no one.
 As a hero, one of Utena’s goals is to harm no one.
 Anthy of course is dangerous and harms many; it is a sex role reversal.
 Compare their parallels Miki and Kozue.